 About Us

-We are proud to be this community’s direct connection to nationwide preservation resources.
-As such, we maintain membership with National Trust for Historic Preservation, the National Preservation Partners Network, the Southeast Chapter of the Society of Architectural Historians, and the National Alliance of Preservation Commissions.
-We stay informed of state preservations efforts through the Tennessee Historical Commission and nationally through the Advisory Council on Historic Preservation.
-Preserve Chattanooga collaborates with organizations throughout the Chattanooga community to broaden our impact.
-We are a 501(c)3 nonprofit governed by a board of directors.
-Our mission is supported by donations, grants and fundraising events.
+Preserve Chattanooga also connects our community to the broader preservation movement.
+We maintain active membership with the National Trust for Historic Preservation, the National Preservation Partners Network, the Society of Architectural Historians, and the National Alliance of Preservation Commissions.
+We stay engaged with statewide preservation initiatives through the Tennessee Historical Commission and nationally through the Advisory Council on Historic Preservation.

 -